superphy/spfy/docs/source/deploying.rst

 .. warning::

-	A caveat to note is that if you do not specify a host folder on volume mappings, running a ``docker-compose down`` will still **wipe** the generic volume.
-Either run ``docker-compose stop`` instead, or specify a host mapping to persist the data.
+	Generally, you should stop a Docker composition by running ``docker-compose stop`` instead of ``docker-compose down``.
+As of the most recent Docker versions, a ``docker-compose down`` should not remove the Docker volumes, but this has been inconsistent in the past.

 Volume Mapping in Production
 ----------------------------

-In production, at minimum we recommend you map Blazegraph's volume to a backup directory. ``/datastore`` also stores all the uploaded genome files and related temporary files generated during analysis. ``/data`` is used to store both the parsed responses to the front-end, and the task queue managing them.
-If you want the analysis tasks to continue, or existing results shown to the front-end, to persist after running ``docker-compose down`` you'll have to map both volumes - server failures or just running ``docker-compose stop`` will still persist the data without requiring you to map to host.
+In production, at minimum we recommend you map Blazegraph's volume to a backup directory. ``/datastore`` also stores all the uploaded genome files and related temporary files generated during analysis.

 Ports
 -----

-``reactapp`` is the front-end user interface for Spfy whereas ``webserver`` serves the backend Flask APIs.
+``grouch`` is the front-end user interface for Spfy whereas ``webserver`` serves the backend Flask APIs.
 Without modification, when you run ``docker-compose up`` port 8090 is used to access the app.
 The front-end then calls port 8000 to submit requests to the backend.
-This approach is fine for individual users on their own computer, but this setup should not be used for production as it would, at minimum, require opening one additional port.
+This approach is fine for individual users on their own computer, but this setup should not be used for production as it would you would have to open a separate port for api calls to be made to.

-Instead, we recommend you change the port for ``reactapp`` to the standard port 80, and also map the ``webserver`` to a subdomain.
+Instead, we recommend you change the port for ``grouch`` to the standard port 80, map the ``webserver`` to a subdomain, and use a reverse-proxy to resolve the subdomain to an internal port.
+For example, lets say you have a static ip of 137.122.64.157 and a web domain of spfy.ca .
+You have an A Record that maps spfy.ca to 137.122.64.157.
+You could then expose port 80 externally on your host and map ``grouch`` to port 80 by setting:

-Setting the host port mapping can be done by modifying the ``webserver`` config with the below:

 .. code-block:: yaml

 	ports:
-	- "80:80"
+	- "80:3000"

-For networking the backend APIs, you can keep the webserver running on port 8000 and use a reverse-proxy such as NGINX to map the subdomain to port 8000 on your server.
-In other words, we'll set it up so requests made by reactapp to the API are sent to ``api.mydomain.com``, for example, which maps to the IP address of your server (ideally via HTTPS).
-Your reverse-proxy will then redirect the request to port 8000 locally, while serving the reactapp interface on the main domain (``mydomain.com``, in this case).
+Port 8000 for ``webserver`` will still be available on your hosts loopback, but will not be exposed externally.
+Add an A Record for api.spfy.ca to the same IP address, and then you could use an reverse-proxy such as Nginx to resolve api.spfy.ca to localhost:8000.

 Setting a Subdomain
 -------------------